thaustein/laxar/docs/manuals/widgets_and_activities.md

 ```

-The _widget features_ are a [JSON schema](http://json-schema.org) document used by LaxarJS to verify pages.
+The _widget features_ are a [JSON schema](http://json-schema.org) document that is used by LaxarJS to verify pages.
 It contains a property for each configurable feature, and it also allows to specify default values as needed.
-This makes it easy to provide self-documenting customization options to your widget.
+This makes it easy to provide self-documenting customization options for your widget.
-See the reference section below for details on the widget specification.
+See the [reference section](#reference) for details on the widget specification.

 ### Checking out the Result